singhsarvagya/wikipedia_movie_rating/README.md

 # Wikipedia Movie Rating

-A Tampermonkey script which display movie rating on top of Wikipedia page
+A Tampermonkey script which display movie rating on top of Wikipedia page.
+Once you create the Tampermonkey script you'll need to add the OMDB api key to the key script manually.

 ### Without the script enabled